mobile app bar

 Ty Gibbs finishes the first NASCAR Cup Series practice on Wednesday, Feb.12, 2025.

-The Joey Logano controversy continues to swirl, after the three-time NASCAR Cup champion unleashed a profanity-laden rant against Team Penske teammate Austin Cindric during last Sunday’s race at Talladega.
+The Joey Logano controversy continues to rage.
+The three-time NASCAR Cup champion had unleashed a profanity-laden rant against Team Penske teammate Austin Cindric during the race at Talladega last Sunday.
+At Texas Motor Speedway on Saturday, Ty Gibbs was the latest driver to step into the ‘Dega fallout when he criticized fans for being unfair to drivers.

-The younger Gibbs’ argument – and he has a valid point – is that team radio traffic is privileged communication between a driver, crew chief and team members.
-Fans are literally just guests along for the ride.
+The grandson of team owner Joe Gibbs feels that fans should not criticize drivers for what they say on team radios, like what Logano said to Cindric.
+The younger Gibbs’ argument and he has a valid point is that team radio traffic is privileged communication between the driver, crew chief, and team members.

-But fans can be so fervent in their loyalties that they sometimes get too wrapped up with on-air verbiage, feel they’re part of the team and have a right to be part of that communication or to comment or criticize some of that verbal chatter.
+Fans are essentially just guests along for the ride.
+But they can be so fervent in their loyalties that they sometimes get too wrapped up in on-air verbiage.
+They feel part of the team and entitled to weigh in on that communication or to comment or criticize some of that chatter.

 “I think that everybody should kind of understand.
 It’s definitely a lot going on for sure and, I don’t know, I’m sure everybody else would be a lot worse off than we would and stuff they say getting cut off down the highway.
-There’s a lot of traffic get in here — I’m sure people are fired up getting into this place, right?”, Ty Gibbs concluded with a chuckle.
+There’s a lot of traffic get in here — I’m sure people are fired up getting into this place, right?”
+Gibbs concluded with a chuckle.

-Earnhardt, Petty: Logano was entitled to what he said in the heat of battle
+Dale Jr.: Logano was entitled to what he said in the heat of battle

-“When you drive for Penske, when you drive for Gibbs, and when you drive for Hendrick, three of those other guys out there that you’re trying to beat into submission are your teammates,” Petty said.
 “You show up to race for you.
 You’ve got to be selfish as a driver.
 I don’t think those comments are uncalled for.
-They deserve to be able to make those comments and vent anytime they want to, whether it’s their teammate or their mother.”
+They deserve to be able to make those comments and vent anytime they want to, whether it’s their teammate or their mother,” he added.

 Post Edited By:Abhishek Ramesh